Moggle-Khraum/Toofia_Version_0.26.35/README.md

 **Progress:** *45% out of 100%*

 **Completed Goal:**
-- [✓] Add a Persistent Music system that persists even when restarting the game.
+- [x] Add a Persistent Music system that persists even when restarting the game.
-- [✓] Added Name Input and store it locally
+- [x] Added Name Input and store it locally
-- [✓] Added 1 Level with Two Questions
+- [x] Added 1 Level with Two Questions
-- [✓] Added, Modified and Fixed the Reapeat Button of the Question by pressing the image
+- [x] Added, Modified and Fixed the Reapeat Button of the Question by pressing the image
-- [✓] Add the Blocks of Time's level selection
+- [x] Add the Blocks of Time's level selection
 - [  ]
 - [  ]
 - [  ]